The challenge of engaging remote employees has been causing headaches for every engineering manager recently.

 The sneakiest challenge is making the remote employees feel included in everything we do.
 There are water cooler conversations and random fun moments in the office that they don’t get to be a part of.
 Someone at a meeting may refer back to a joke, and the remote person is not in on it.

 The challenge is including them into everything so they feel like a valued member of the team.
+You might even consider adding an employee recognition platform to your tools.

 We made it a priority to level up our equipment at Hudl to make meetings easier for our remote employees.
 Our IT team tested tons of cameras and microphones in our meeting rooms to make it feel like you’re in the room with everybody.